 I really love cranberries.
-I don’t care whether it’s the cranberry bliss bars from Starbucks (which are a wee bit too sweet for me), cranberry sauce, cranberry pie, cranberry bread…I love cranberries and think they’re so festive for the holidays.
-Think about how many times during the year you eat cranberries?
-Probably not too many times outside of Thanksgiving and Christmas, right?
-Let’s make the most of cranberry season and use them up in some delicious ways.
+I don't care whether it's the cranberry bliss bars from Starbucks, cranberry sauce, cranberry tart, cranberry bread...I love cranberries and they scream the holidays to me.
+Let's make the most of cranberry season and use them up in some delicious ways.

 This easy cranberry muffin recipe is adapted from my mom's recipe, which she makes every Thanksgiving and Christmas.
 These cranberry muffins were always one of my favorite parts about Thanksgiving aside from the stuffing and mashed potatoes (duh!).
 When these bad boys come out of the oven so hot and with a pad of butter melted on top...perfection!

 If you're looking for a quick bread to have on your dinner table, look no further.
 These cranberry muffins are your hero.